Sarah-Bue/budget-buddy/README.md

 #### Banners and Logo

-In order to improve the user's experience and enhance the visual appeal of the program, ASCII art was used to create a logo and header elements:
+In order to improve user experience and enhance the visual appeal of the program, ASCII art was used to create a logo and header elements:

 - [Many Tools](https://manytools.org/hacker-tools/ascii-banner/) was used to create the logo that displays when the program starts.